-The aim of this research conducted in the upland catchment of Glaisdale Beck; UK, is to assess of a realigned upland river system and may act as a test-case, or trial for other upland catchments facing similar pressures and seeking appropriate solutions.
+The aim of this research conducted in the upland catchment of Glaisdale Beck; UK, is to assess the success of a novel mitigation approach and subsequent adaptive management, designed to reduce fine sediment transfer.
+This is assessed from a geomorphic and biotic viewpoint and is achieved by monitoring the schemes impact on the river channels form, and the suspended sediment dynamics, whilst taking into account hydro-meteorological drivers.
+Due to the rarity of direct modifications to upland river systems this research offers insights into the functioning of a realigned upland river system and may act as a test case, or trial for other upland catchments facing similar pressures and seeking appropriate solutions.